 More and more research is coming to light about the health benefits of exercise.
 And it’s not just your physical health that benefits from exercise, but your mental and emotional health do as well.
-Exercise is gaining more and more importance in the fields of mental health and recovery from addiction.
+Exercise is gaining more and more importance in the fields of mental health treatment and recovery from addiction.
+We are quickly realizing that exercise and addiction recovery go hand in hand.
 If you’re already used to exercising on a regular basis, perhaps you already know its benefits.
 Yet, for someone who doesn’t exercise on a regular basis, doing so may completely transform their recovery.

 Here are some clear benefits of exercise:

 - Boost your mood and positive feelings